 We believe that sharing our corporate and community successes will benefit the entire state.
 We will communicate through a variety of platforms the successful adjustments being made by our member companies, so that others might benefit as well.
 During our last state emergency – Tropical Storm Irene – Vermonters learned that we are stronger when we act together, Vermont Strong, in fact.
 We now find ourselves in a much more urgent situation, and our survival demands that we dig deep within ourselves again.

 We believe that we can do this.
 We are Vermont Strong.

 The CEO Members and Staff of the Vermont Business Roundtable

 Be Prepared: What Employers Can Do

 Following is an index of important resources, announcements and employers who are hiring.
 For your convenience, several guidance documents are also posted here for your reference.
 We will continue to update this page to reflect current developments.

-LATEST EXECUTIVE ORDERS AND FEDERAL GUIDANCE
+LATEST EXECUTIVE ORDERS, STATE AND FEDERAL GUIDANCE

 [3.31.20] U.S. Senate Releases Small Business Owners Guidance on CARES Act (downloadable)